mvolkmann/blog/src/neovim.md

 Neovim indicates buffers that have been modified and not written with a dot after the file name.

+Neovim provides the following default key mappings related to buffers:

 | Key         | Action                                             |
 | ----------- | -------------------------------------------------- |